jeremytammik/tbc/a/1980_multiple_updater.md

 Generally logging is a better approach to reloading since reloading can be time consuming and should be an end user driven decision.
 However you may implement a system whereby you group the UpdatedInCentral, reload latest and then get status again to confirm they can now be edited.
 I don't see the need for this especially and it may require more than one iteration depending on what others are doing.

-Tags (0)
-Add tags
-Report
-MESSAGE 4 OF 5
 PerryLackowski
- Advocate PerryLackowski in reply to: RPTHOMAS108 ‎2023-01-16 01:28 PM

 I had this post open for a month, waiting for the worksharing warning to happen again so I could debug it. @RPTHOMAS108, your solution worked great - I coded up a simple function that'll I'll likely use on some other scripts.
 Thanks for the help!

 def is_not_available(elem_id):